-- Lack of movement: The blood does not flow as well within the veins if there is a lack of physical movement.
+- Lack of movement: Blood does not flow as well within the veins if there is a lack of physical movement.

 What causes varicose veins?

-Varicose veins occur when healthy veins swell and cause blood to back up and pool inside the vein.
+When the blood vessel walls weaken, veins swell causing blood to back up and pool inside the vein.
 Normally, blood flows through the vein in one direction toward the heart.
 Varicose veins become a new route for blood to flow.

 How are varicose veins diagnosed?